Skip to Content

 7:00/7:30 pm – Bedtime

-The good news is at 4 year olds can comprehend exactly what we’re communicating and are highly motivated intrinsically!
+The good news is at 4 years old, your child can comprehend what you’re communicating and are highly motivated intrinsically!

 1. Consistency is Key